Supporting your students

 - Ask the student to return the completed form to you so you can forward it to College Bound.

 Resources and Materials

 - Middle school flyer (Arabic, Cambodian, Chinese, Korean, Russian, Somali, Spanish, Tagalog, Ukrainian, Vietnamese)

 - Middle school portal and toolbox process handout

-- College Bound basics for students and families
+- College Bound basics

 - Financial Aid Night template slides